Thin Provisioning

 Thin provisioning helps you keep your storage usage to the actual requirement at any given point in time.
 This is achieved by storage consolidation, as we will see further down.

 When creating the virtual hard disk, your virtualization solution, such as VMware, VirtualBox, qemu, or whatever, asks you if the new disk image should be thinly provisioned or thick provisioned.
-The latter provisioning the whole file upfront.
+The latter provisions the whole file upfront.
 Meaning, a virtual disk of 20 gigabytes capacity immediately requires 20 gigabytes on the underlying physical storage.
-The former, however, will initially be a few kilobytes in size and keeps growing while data is written to the virtual hard disk.
+The former, however, will initially be a few kilobytes in size and will keep growing while data is written to the virtual hard disk.

 How does Thin Provisioning work?